Was Grace Kelly's Rover P6 really sabotaged?

 What happened to the Rover P6?

 If a fault with the car was found, it remains unpublished to this day.
-Instead, with no news on BL’s findings, the car was judged to be in rude health.
+Instead, with no news on BL’s findings, the car was judged to have been in rude health.
 Hurried along by authorities, after the British Leyland crew departed for home, the Rover was then destroyed.

 The once proud steed of Monaco’s finest was transported to a breakers yard, where it was crushed into a cube and then, mysteriously and unceremoniously, sent out into the clear blue Mediterranean and sunk.
 No parts appeared to have been removed before the wreckage was dropped into the crusher, the exact resting place of Kelly’s P6 unknown to the rest of the world.